bamlab/react-native-app-security/README.md

 Contributions are welcome.
 See the [Expo modules docs](https://docs.expo.dev/modules/get-started/) for information on how to build/run/develop on the project.

-When making a change to the `plugin` folder, you'll need to run `yarn build` before prebuilding and building the example app.
+When making a change to the `plugin` folder, you'll need to run `yarn prepare` before prebuilding and building the example app.

 # 👉 About BAM